 Leaves: Root climber which grows over rocks and walls and sometimes tree trunks, producing a dense mat of small green leaves.
 Different leaves are produced in early stages of growth (the root climbing phase known as bathyphylls) and the later phase when the plant reaches sunlight and starts fruiting (acrophylls).

 Fig: The large figs ripen green to yellow to purple and are produced on branches which jut out from the wall.
 On these fruiting branches the leaves (acrophylls) increase in size reaching 10 cm in length.

 Distinguish: Cannot be confused with any other fig found in ornamental gardens.

-Notes The ripe dried fig is used to produce a medicinal jelly popular in Singapore and Hong Kong, which traditional Chinese herbalists claim reduces blood pressure.
+Notes The ripe dried fig seeds are used to produce a cooling “ice jelly” known as Aiyu, popular in Singapore and Hong Kong.
+Traditional Chinese herbalists claim that Aiyu jelly reduces blood pressure.